 Starting in 1985, Ford began experimenting with bringing over some European market Ford cars to American and Canadian shores.
-To the American public, these models were considered to be advanced and Ford felt that there was some potential in selling these under a separate brand.
-The name that they chose for the marque was Merkur, the German word for Mercury which was the name of another Ford brand.
-Merkur automobiles were offered only to Lincoln-Mercury dealers for sale to consumers, and only a select few accepted them.
+To the American public, these models seemed advanced and Ford felt that there was some potential in selling these under a separate brand.
+The name that they chose for the marque was Merkur, the German word for Mercury (which was the name of another Ford brand at the time).
+Merkur automobiles were offered only to Lincoln-Mercury dealers for sale to consumers, and only a select few dealers accepted them.

 The Merkur XR4Ti and Scorpio

-Ford had high hopes of importing its most successful European models under the Merkur brand however, the company quickly found out that they could not just simply import the cars and sell them here due to certain U.S. government-mandated safety regulations at the time which were not present in Europe.
+Ford had high hopes of importing its most successful European models under the Merkur brand, but the company quickly found out that it could not simply import the cars and sell them here, due to certain U.S. government-mandated safety regulations at the time which were not present in Europe, like the new front bumper requirements.
 These regulations dictated that Ford had to modify the design of the cars before they could be sold in the United States and thus both the resulting Merkur XR4Ti and the Merkur Scorpio were manufactured in Europe in a manner different from other European Fords.

 The first vehicle of Merkur’s product lineup was the XR4Ti.
-It was the U.S. and Canada’s version of Ford of Europe’s sporting version of its Ford Sierra, the XR4i, and featured 2 doors and a liftgate (hatchback).
+It was the U.S. and Canada’s version of Ford of Europe’s XR4i, itself a sporting version of the Ford Sierra.
+It featured two doors and a liftgate (hatchback) and used the same turbocharged four-cylinder engine as the Mustang SVO.
 The vehicle was manufactured in Germany and was sold from 1985 to 1989.
-The vehicle was actually on Car and Driver's Ten Best Cars list for 1985 however, the magazine has since then apologized for doing that and has recanted the award, realizing that it might not have been the best choice.
+The vehicle was actually on Car and Driver's Ten Best Cars list for 1985.
+The magazine since then apologized for doing that in 2009 article, calling the car "peculiar" in retrospect, despite noting its "sprightly" performance.

 The Merkur Scorpio was the second and last vehicle to be released by the Merkur brand.
-It is a modified version of the European Ford Scorpio Mark I, and has 4 doors and a liftgate.
-It was larger and deemed more upscale than the Merkur XR4Ti, and Ford hoped that it would help to build up the Merkur brand, which it was still seeking to do.
-It too was manufactured in Germany and the car was produced starting in 1987, selling as a 1988 model.
+It was a modified version of the European Ford Scorpio Mark I, and had 4 doors and a liftgate.
+It was larger and deemed more upscale than the Merkur XR4Ti, and Ford hoped that it would help to build up the Merkur brand.
+It was manufactured in Germany, like the XR4Ti, starting in 1987, selling as a 1988 model.
 Unfortunately, the car did not make the impact in the market that Ford had hoped for and it was discontinued in October of 1989, not long after its introduction.

 Short and Sweet

-Increasing costs were also a huge reason why Merkur’s fate was that of a quick demise.
-The cost of importing the vehicles was high due to the unfavorable exchange rate between the United States and West Germany at the time, which is where the cars were being manufactured.
+Increasing costs were also a huge reason why Merkur met quick demise.
+The cost of importing the vehicles was high due to the unfavorable exchange rate between the United States and West Germany at the time.
 In addition, the United States government passed stricter safety legislation which was to go into effect for the 1990 model year.
 This legislation included new safety requirements which called for automobiles sold in the U.S. to have either a passive restraint system or air bags.
 Since these were not requirements for cars in Europe, Ford would have had to convert the cars in order to satisfy the new U.S. safety regulations and be able to import them here.
 This would have led to increased re-tooling and production costs, and Ford felt that it was not worth the effort considering that the brand’s sales were already poor.
 Thus, this was a major factor in the decision by Ford to no longer continue to sell the cars in the United States and ultimately drop the brand altogether.